top of page

 Hoarding cases

 One of the things we are able to do as a nationwide network is coordinate the rescue of rabbits (and sometimes other animals) from cases where there has been animal hoarding, meat farming or accidental over-breeding.
 We are only able to help if the owner is willing to work with us, and agrees that no rabbits are left behind.
-In these cases, we co-ordinate rescue placements, organize transport runs, and often fundraise to help cover the costs.
+In these cases, we co-ordinate rescue placements, organise transport runs, and often fundraise to help cover the costs.
 If you know of one such case, please get in touch with us.

 jack before.jpg